SimonCropp/Polyfill/readme.md

 ## Extensions

-The class `PolyfillExtensions` includes the following extension methods:
+The class `Polyfill` includes the following extension methods:

 > [!IMPORTANT]
 > The methods using `AppendInterpolatedStringHandler` parameter are not extensions because the compiler prefers to use the overload with `string` parameter instead.